 Actions 1.1 and 1.2 are determined to be effective resulting from the district's efforts in creating opportunities, courses, resources, training and staff to increase ways for students to graduate college and career ready, as demonstrated by growth from base to current year.
-Nearly fifteen percent of all 5th, 8th, 11th and 12th grade students met standard on the CA Science Test (CAST), (Metric 4A).
+Nearly fourteen percent of all 5th, 8th, 11th and 12th grade students met standard on the CA Science Test (CAST), (Metric 4A).
 Over fourteen percent of all students successfully completed a course sequence or program of study with Career Technical Education (CTE) standards and frameworks, (Metric 4C).
-Over five percent of all students have successfully completed both types of course described in 4B (met CSU/UC ag college entrance requirements) and 4C (complete a course sequence or program of study aligned with SBE- approved career technical education standards and frameworks), (Metric 4D).
+Over five percent of all students have successfully completed both types of course described in 4B (met CSU/UC a-g college entrance requirements) and 4C (complete a course sequence or program of study aligned with SBE- approved career technical education standards and frameworks), (Metric 4D).
 Over eighty-two percent of students in four-year cohort who meet Stockton USD graduation requirements, (Metric 5E).
 One hundred percent of all students have access to and are enrolled in a broad course of study, as measured by the percent of students having access to and participating in a broad course of study using "course" (K-8) and master (9-12) schedules, as verified through a course/master schedule audit, (Metric 7A).
 One hundred percent of all English learners, foster youth, and low- income students will receive additional support programs and services through extended year program opportunities, small group instructional support, after school academic support and enrichment, credit recovery opportunities, and a variety of school site supplemental intervention programs.
 SUSD will implement these programs and services as verified by district and school site implementation records, (Metric 7A).

 Action 1.3 was determined to be effective resulting from the district's efforts supporting English Learners through teacher and paraprofessional professional development, bilingual instructional support, translation services and purchasing of supplemental materials for students/parents, as demonstrated by growth from base to current year.
 One hundred percent of teachers that teach English Language Development (ELD) receive professional development on designated and integrated ELD, (Metric 2A).
 One hundred percent of English learners provided with designated and integrated English Language Development (ELD), (Metric 2B).
-Over thirty-three percent of all 3rd - 8th and 11th grade English learner student CAASPP scores in English Language Arts met or exceeded standards, (Metric 4A).
-Nearly twenty percent of all 3rd - 8th and 11th grade English learner student CAASPP scores in Math met or exceeded standards, (Metric 4A).
+Nearly six percent of all 3rd - 8th and 11th grade English learner student CAASPP scores in English Language Arts met or exceeded standards, (Metric 4A).
+Nearly five percent of all 3rd - 8th and 11th grade English learner student CAASPP scores in Math met or exceeded standards, (Metric 4A).
 Almost forty-five percent of English Learner students made progress toward English Proficiency as measured by the ELPAC, (Metric 4E).
 Over thirteen percent of Stockton USD K-12th grade English learners enrolled in school in the United States 12 months or more with an overall Performance Level of 4 on the ELPAC, (Metric 4E).
-Over nineteen percent of English Learner (EL) students who met Stockton USD standards were redesignated as a Fluent English Proficient, (Metric 4F).
+Over nineteen percent of English Learner students who met Stockton USD graduation requirements, (Metric 4F).
 Nearly seventy-four percent of English learner students in four-year cohort who meet Stockton USD graduation requirements, (Metric 5E).
-One hundred percent of all English learners, foster youth, and low-income students will receive additional support programs and services through extended year program opportunities, small group instructional support, after school academic support and enrichment, credit recovery opportunities, and a variety of school site supplemental intervention programs.
-SUSD will implement these programs and services as verified by district and school site implementation records, (Metric 7A).
-Two hundred fifty-two students earned a Golden State Seal Merit Diploma, (Metric 8A).